UW-Madison-DataScience/geospatial-capstone/setup.md

 ## Using your own data

-If you chose your own data for this workshop, the data should meet these criteria:
+Advanced participants can replace some or all of the provided example data with their own data.
+Below are some tips for success:

-* You should be familiar with the data, how it's formatted, and what the variables and values mean.
+* Be familiar with the data, its formatting, and what variables and values mean.

+* All data should have the same or similar geographic extents.
+If you plan to use a mix provided data with your own data, your data should cover Wisconsin.

+* Data should be georeferenced and projected.
+GeoTIFF format is recommended.

+* At least two raster variables are needed for raster math exercises.

+* Continuous or surface raster data work the best.
+Classified data such as land use or land cover data will make it difficult to follow along.

-* The data should be geospatial and a vector format.
+* Vector data should include one point dataset and one polygon dataset.

 ### Places to find data?